uveshbariwala/CS-207-Winter2021/README.md

 ### Getting started
-Once you have got your Arduino UNO kit and the required materials, you are ready to build this creative project.
+Once you have got your Arduino UNO kit and the required materials, We are ready to build this creative project.
 Below is the checklist that contains all the necessary components for the project.

 - Arduino UNO
 - Jumper wires